iknowjason/GHOSTSPlayground/README.md

 The local bootstrap script for customization is ```code\files\windows\sysmon.ps1.tpl```

 To track monitoring of the deployment on the Windows Client, see the logfile at ```C:\Terraform\blue_log.log```

+To update Sysmon configuration and version, see the two files that get automatically deployed on the Windows client:
+- code/files/sysmon/Sysmon.zip
+- code/files/sysmon/sysmonconfig-export.xml

 ### Future